 While WeHo is known for urban cool, the city also leans green.
-As 1 billion people around the globe gear up for Earth Day on April 22, be assured WeHo does its part for the planet too.
 Many WeHo hotels adhere to green policies, such as energy-efficient lighting, recycling programs, and eco-friendly toiletries as well as giving guests the option to limit towel and linen washing.

 La Peer Hotel

 Protecting the planet is clearly a priority at the recently opened La Peer Hotel.
 Innovative strategies were employed from the ground up – about 10% of building materials were extracted, processed and manufactured regionally and about 80% of construction waste was recycled and diverted from landfills.
 An air-quality management plan was used during construction to flush out irritating chemicals emitted by carpet, paint, glues, sealants and coatings.
 Reflective roofing material reduces heat gain within the building.

 Additionally, the hotel boasts water-efficient fixtures, green cleaning products and high-efficiency HVAC systems as well as electric-vehicle charging stations and clean-air vehicle parking spaces.

 Technology can be a boon for hotels that aim to be gentle on the Earth.
 1 Hotel West Hollywood employs a cloud-based system called KEYPR to cut down on paper.
 The system lets you use your smart phone and in-room tablets to access hotel services, check-in/out, order in-room dining, access hotel information and communicate with hotel staff.
 1 Hotel West Hollywood also offers a Tesla as the house car plus triple-filtered water in glass (no plastic water bottles) as well as organic, unbleached Keetsa pillows.